binalyze/n8n-nodes-binalyze-air/README.md

 - **Update Deployment Token** - Regenerate deployment tokens for enhanced security
 - **Update Shareable Deployment** - Configure shareable deployment settings and access permissions

+### Params

+Retrieve system configuration parameters and data for integration with other tools and processes:

+- **Get Acquisition Artifacts** - Retrieve the list of available acquisition artifacts including file types, registry keys, and system information that can be collected during evidence acquisition processes
+- **Get Acquisition Evidence** - Retrieve the list of available evidence types that can be collected during acquisition tasks including memory dumps, disk images, and system logs
+- **Get Drone Analyzers** - Retrieve the list of available analysis engines and tools that can be used to process collected evidence and generate insights
+- **Get E-Discovery Patterns** - Retrieve predefined e-discovery search patterns and filters for legal and compliance investigations including keyword searches and content filters
+- **Get MITRE ATT&CK Techniques** - Retrieve the complete list of MITRE ATT&CK framework techniques and tactics available for threat hunting and security analysis

+### Policies

+Manage security policies for endpoint protection and compliance:

+- **Create Policy** - Create new security policies with custom rules, priority settings, and organizational assignments for comprehensive endpoint protection
+- **Delete Policy** - Remove security policies and associated configurations from the system while preserving historical data
+- **Get** - Retrieve detailed information about specific policies including rules, priority, enabled status, and metadata
+- **Get Many** - Browse multiple policies with filtering by organization, enabled status, name, description, and comprehensive search capabilities
+- **Get Policy Match Stats** - Generate statistics showing how many endpoints match specific policy criteria with detailed filtering options including group, IP, platform, online status, isolation status, and management status
+- **Update Policy** - Modify existing policies including rules, priority, enabled status, and organizational assignments
+- **Update Policies Priorities** - Bulk update priority settings for multiple policies to optimize policy execution order and system performance

 ### Repositories

 Manage evidence storage and repository configurations:

 - **Get** - Retrieve details of specific evidence repositories by ID or name
 - **Get Many** - Browse multiple repositories with filtering by type, organization, host, path, and search capabilities

+### Settings

+Manage system settings and configuration:

+- **Update Banner Message** - Update the system banner message that is displayed to users, with options to enable or disable the banner and customize the message content

 ### Tasks